WaywardGame/debugtools/README.md

 # Developer Tools
 Adds a special developer tools menu into the game.
 By default you can open it by pressing '\'.

-In the menu, you can give yourself items, change terrain, spawn monsters, refresh health, no-clip and more!
+In the menu, you can give yourself items, change terrain, spawn creatures, refresh health, no-clip and more!

 ## Cloning:
 ```